Meteor-Community-Packages/meteor-publish-composite/README.md

                             // will receive all parent documents starting with the nearest
                             // parent and working all the way up to the top level as
                             // arguments.
-                            // Should return a cursor of third tier documents.
+                            // Must return a cursor of third tier documents.
                         },
                         children: [
                            // Repeat as many levels deep as you like